 Nothing about your heart health should be left to chance.
 If you haven't already seen a doctor about your heart concerns, schedule an appointment right away to ensure you have no underlying heart problem.
 Even those whose irregular heartbeats are caused by anxiety may have heart issues.

 But if the question is whether or not anxiety can cause a heart arrhythmia, the answer is yes - and it's actually surprisingly common.
 So common, in fact, that the vast majority of heart arrhythmias are considered harmless.
-If you haven't yet, take my anxiety test to find out more about your anxiety symptoms.
+If you haven't yet, take my free 7 minute anxiety test to find out more about your anxiety symptoms.

 What is an Irregular Heartbeat?